Open Call. It is now possible to submit applications for a fellowship with PUTSPACE. Deadline for applications: 31 May 2022.

-The fellowship scheme is administered by the Leibniz Institute for Regional Geography, and financed by the German federal ministry for science and education as part of the 2019-2022 “Humanities in the European Research Area“ funding scheme.
+The fellowship scheme is administered by the Leibniz Institute for Regional Geography, and financed by the Federal Ministry of Education and Research as part of the 2019-2022 “Humanities in the European Research Area“ funding scheme.

 The IfL conducts basic research on theregional geography of Germany and Europe and communicates its research findings to a wider public.
-Under the heading “Geographies of the Regional”, the institute develops perspectives on socio-spatial developments in a globalised society that is increasingly characterised by differences, diversity and complexity.
+Under the heading ‘Geographies of the Regional’, the institute develops perspectives on socio-spatial developments in a globalised society that is increasingly characterised by differences, diversity and complexity.

 The PUTSPACE project examines public transport as one type of public space, and explores how public transport confronts citizens with social diversity, speaks of different types of ownership, surveillance, subversion, interaction and transformation of social norms (show details).

 Scope and purpose

 The fellowship scheme has been set up with the aim to reach out to wider publics, to support knowledge mobility in an emerging field, to strengthen the ties between interested academic and non-academic institutions, to stimulate knowledge production and transfer, and to create durable networks for making a positive impact for vibrant and inclusive European public spaces.

 Both academic and non-academic candidates are encouraged to apply for the fellowship scheme.
 No regional or disciplinary restrictions apply.
 Research stays shall take place at one of the four project consortium institutions (or a combination thereof).
 Fellowship durations may vary from one to six months, depending on the ambition and scope of the individual projects.
 The fellows receive a monthly stipend intended to cover travel and accommodation expenses.

 - Leibniz Institute for Regional Geography, Leipzig (1.440 € per month)

 - Åbo Akademi University, Turku (1.710 € per month)